danielmuu/wahlblock-backend/README.md

 ### 1.3 Validate hash values

-validates a list of hash values and returns all not valid hash values as a list
+Validates a list of hash values and returns all non valid hash values as a list.

 | **URL** |
 |:---|